Sharing rented accommodation

 If you and your flatmates have a joint tenancy agreement, you will all have the same rights and responsibilities.
 So you are all equally responsible for the rent and keeping to the tenancy agreement's terms.

 You might have problems with the people you live with for a variety of reasons.
-This page explains what you can do.
-Your landlord, the council or the police may be able to help.
+Find out what your options are.

 Last updated: 26 April 2017